Josh Naylor Player Props: Guardians vs. Cubs

 Josh Naylor At The Plate

-- Among qualifying hitters, he ranks 12th in batting average, while his on-base percentage ranks 65th and he is 41st in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 13th, his on-base percentage ranks 67th, and he is 44th in the league in slugging.

-- Naylor will look to extend his six-game hitting streak.
-He's batting .364 with one homer in his last outings.
+- Naylor enters this game on a seven-game hitting streak.
+In his last outings, he's hitting .364 with one homer.

-- Naylor has driven home a run in 32 games this season (44.4%), including more than one RBI in 19.4% of his games and producing three or more of his team's runs on seven occasions..
+- In 43.8% of his games this year, Naylor has had at least one RBI.
+He's picked up more than one in 19.2% and driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.